 In the Southeast Asian portion of our Ethnographic and Tribal Arts category, the rarest of antiquities come to the private market from our distinguished and trustworthy dealers based around the world.
 The Curator’s Eye features such exquisite and historic items as a dance mask from Dayak, Borneo and an early Nias chief ancestor figure.

-View artworks from leading dealers in all categories, including; Asian Art, Ancient Art, Books, Decorative Arts, Ethnographic Arts, Fine Art, Modern and Contemporary, Jewelry, and Natural History.
+View artworks from leading dealers in all categories, including; Asian Art, Ancient Art, Books, Decorative Arts, African Arts, Fine Art, Modern and Contemporary, Jewelry, and Natural History.